Click to go to the harpersguild.com(tm) home page

 What About Obsolete and Hard-to-Find Instruments?

 Over the years, Oscar Schmidt and Chromaharp made several instruments that could be played in an upright position by people with short arms.
-None of these are being manufactured today, and all of them are almost impossible to find used in restorable - much less playable - condition.
+None of these are being manufactured today, and most of them are hard to find used in playable or reasonably restorable condition.
 But on the off chance that one turns up while you're looking for this sort of thing, we're posting what we have been able to can find out about them.

 Oscar Schmidts OS-6 'Easychord' mini-autoharps.
 Nearly impossible to find, not much value as musical instrument, but cute as bunnies.
 Click for a bigger photo.OS 6 - EasyChord